Aaliahaly/BINF6970-Final/README.md

 - Case list files
 - Metadata files

-These exclusions were made to preserve a focused gene-centered structure based on records that can be linked directly to genes and samples.
+These exclusions preserve a focused gene-centered structure based on records that can be linked directly to genes and samples.

 ---